dribnet/purvs/README.md

 ## Powers of 10 PRINT

+I added a third layer whch gets revealed as you zoom in.
+I made a circle of circles which is drawn under the main shape.
+This allows colour to be seen underneath the shape and as you zoom in you can see that is a circle of circles.
+I used red, green and blue as I feel these go well with the sharp contrast of black on white.

 I offset a second grid, I believe this creates a more interesting pattern at the top level.
 In my next commits I will add the third layer of detail.

 I have made the grid work for panning and zooming up to 6x (I will make it zoom further in my next commits).